-Since the start of the Renewable Fuel Standard (RFS), the U.S. biodiesel and renewable diesel market has grown from a few hundred million gallons to more than 2.6 billion gallons every year.
+Since the start of the Renewable Fuel Standard (RFS), the U.S. biodiesel and renewable diesel market has grown from a few hundred million gallons to 3 billion gallons.
 The Environmental Protection Agency (EPA) sets the required RFS volumes each year and maintains data on production and use.

 NBB develops data on U.S. availability of raw materials – such as soy, canola and other vegetable oils, recycled cooking oil and greases, and animal fats – for biodiesel, renewable diesel and renewable jet fuels.
 NBB and its members engage

 with EPA throughout the year, providing data to the agency, commenting on proposed rules,

 and testifying at public hearings.

 NBB advocates for sustainable increases in the annual biomass-based diesel and advanced biofuel volumes.
 Biodiesel, renewable diesel and sustainable aviation fuel consistently meet more than 90 percent of the advanced biofuel standard and have proven

 NBB is also monitoring EPA’s plans for setting the overall and advanced biofuel volumes in 2023 and beyond.
 EPA has set biomass-based diesel volumes since 2013 through annual reviews of the implementation of the program and analysis of six Congressionally